Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/17-RTL-IP-with-AIE-Engines/README.md

 Before starting this tutorial, run the following steps:

 1. Go to the directory where you have unzipped the Versal Common Image package.
-2. In a Bash shell run `/Common Images Dir/amd-versal-common-v2025.2/environment-setup-cortexa72-cortexa53-amd-linux` script.
+2. In a Bash shell run the `/Common Images Dir/amd-versal-common-v2025.2/environment-setup-cortexa72-cortexa53-amd-linux` script.
 This script sets up the SDKTARGETSYSROOT and CXX variables.
-If the script is not present, run the `/Common Images Dir/amd-versal-common-v2025.2/sdk.sh`.
+If the script is not present, you must run the `/Common Images Dir/amd-versal-common-v2025.2/sdk.sh`.
-3. Set up your ROOTFS and IMAGE to point to `rootfs.ext4` and image files located in the `/Common Images Dir/amd-versal-common-v2025.2` directory.
+3. Set up your ROOTFS and IMAGE to point to the `rootfs.ext4` and `Image` files located in the `/Common Images Dir/amd-versal-common-v2025.2` directory.
 4. Set up your PLATFORM_REPO_PATHS environment variable to `$XILINX_VITIS/base_platforms/amd_vck190_base_202610_1/amd_vck190_base_202610_1.xpfm`

 **NOTE**: This tutorial targets the 2025.2 VCK190 production board.